jbondc/SimplePicker/README.md

 There are some unavoidable issues relating to conversion between different color spaces.
 RGB components are quantized (integers between 0-255 inclusive), while HSL components are continuous (0-360 degrees for hue, 0.0-1.0 for saturation and lightness).
 This can produce small rounding errors.

 In addition, for certain values of lightness (0% and  100%), hue is essentially meaningless.
-0% is black and 100% lightness is white, regardless of the hue.
-That means that more than one setting of for HSL will correspond to the same screen color, and may produce a hue "jump" under certain conditions.
+0% lightness is black and 100% lightness is white, regardless of the hue.
+That means that more than one setting for HSL will correspond to the same screen color, and may produce a hue "jump" under certain conditions.

+#Unimplemented
+It's intended that the text input fields will work both ways (that is, you can type an RGB or HSL value in using the keyboard),  but that isn't implemented yet.
+Right now they just display the current value as output.

 #API: